 To illustrate that, consider the following naive procedure for graph 2-colouring: given an $n$-vertex instance graph~$G$, if $G$ \emph{is} bipartite then return a spanning forest of $G$; if $G$ is \emph{not} bipartite then return one of the odd cycles in $G$.
 This simple algorithm is essentially the best possible: it outputs an instance $G'$ with at most $n$ edges, whose set of 2-colourings is exactly the same as that of $G$.
 However, the above approach breaks down for approximate solutions: there are 3-colourings of $G'$ that are not 3-colourings of $G$ (see \Cref{fig:1}).

 Therefore, we need a notion that allows us to turn approximate solutions of our simplified instance into the solutions of the original one.
 In the above example of 2-colouring, a desired outcome would be a sparse graph $G'$ that is 2-colourable if and only if $G$ is and, furthermore, any $k$-colouring of $G'$ translates into a $k$-colouring of $G$.
 Luckily, it is easy to see how to do this here.
 Suppose there exist two vertices with a common neighbour in $G$, say $x - y - z$.
 Then, $x$ and $z$ must be coloured identically in \emph{all} 2-colourings of $G$.
-Hence, we can identify $x$ with $z$; that is, we replace $x$ and $z$ with some new vertex $x'$, both in the vertex set of $G$ and the edges of~$G$.\footnote{Blum used the idea of merging two vertices that must be assigned the same colour in his paper on approximate graph colouring~\cite{Blum94:jacm}.
-He calls this ``Type 3 progress.''} Let $G'$ be the result of applying the identification procedure iteratively for all such triples.
+Hence, we can identify $x$ with $z$; that is, we replace $x$ and $z$ with a new vertex $x'$, both in the vertex set of $G$ and the edges of~$G$.
+Let $G'$ be the result of applying the identification procedure iteratively for all such triples.